top of page

 4. Revenue & Funding Defensibility

-Past income looks good, but buyers focus on the durability of revenue, funding reliability, contract length, and future enrollment visibility.
+Past income looks good, but buyers focus on revenue durability, funding reliability, contract length, and future enrollment visibility.
 RTOs without clear forward revenue pipelines are seen as risky.

 5. People, Systems & Transferability